edmondchuc/LODE3/README.rst

 RDF to Human-readable Document
 ==============================

-*A tool to transform files serialised in RDF to human-readable web documents.*
+*A tool to transform RDF-serialised files to human-readable web documents.*

 Current